 All application materials including transcripts and test scores must be submitted by the School of Communication Science and Disorders application deadline.
 We cannot guarantee your application will be reviewed if we do not have all documents and test scores.

-- Apply online through the Graduate Application Portal and pay the $30 non-refundable application fee.
+- Apply online through CSDCAS.
+After completing the CSDCAS application, you will be directed to an FSU webpage where you will pay the $30 non-refundable FSU application fee.

-- The following supporting documents must be submitted to the online application
+- The following supporting documents must be submitted to the online CSDCAS application:

-- Three letters of recommendation (academic references from your instructors and/or professors are preferred but 1 reference may be professional) – Names and addresses of your recommenders should be entered in the appropriate section of the University Application.
-You should have already contacted your recommenders about writing letters on your behalf; the online application system will contact them directly to request the letters and provide instruction for uploading them.
-Do NOT send letters to the School or agree to relay your own letters of recommendation.
+- Three letters of recommendation (academic references from your instructors and/or professors are preferred but 1 reference may be professional) – You should have already contacted your recommenders about writing letters on your behalf; the CSDCAS application system will contact them directly to request the letters and provide instruction for uploading them.
+Do NOT send letters to the School or agree to relay your own letters of recommendation

 - Resume or Curriculum Vitae

 - Official GRE and TOEFL scores should be sent from ETS electronically to the Office of Admissions using FSU School code 5219.
-Test scores must be 5 years or less.
+Test scores must be from within 5 years of the time of application.
+We recommend that you take the GRE no later than 4-6 weeks before the deadline to ensure we receive the scores by the application deadline.

-- Once you have applied, you can check the status of your GRE scores and letters of recommendation by logging back into the graduate application portal: https://admissions.fsu.edu/gradapp/.
+- Once you have applied, you can check the status of your application in CSDCAS.

 School of Communication Science & Disorders